-As a Third Culture Kid (TCK) this is a question I’ve constantly had to grapple with.
-I was born in Nigeria but have also lived the majority of my formative years in 4 other countries.
+As a Third Culture Kid (TCK (def) an individual that has lived the majority of their life in a culture(s) other than their parent's) this is a question I’ve constantly had to grapple with.
+I was born in Nigeria but have also lived in 4 other countries.
 As a result, I’ve experienced an identity crisis while navigating the idea of home, which can feel like it’s both everywhere and nowhere.
 When I’m in Nigeria, I’m considered as not Nigerian enough, and when I’m in the West, I’m also not considered Western enough.
 As a result, it feels like I don’t truly belong anywhere.
 At the same time, there is an expectation and idea of how I should show up in the world and be defined, which feels like I’m constantly being placed in a box.
 Can you relate?

 Talojé was born out of a desire to break out of expectations/boxes and provide an avenue for individuals to confidently embrace their evolution and own the authentic expression of their identity, despite outside voices.
 A few of my “rebellions” include: taking a career swerve (choosing Business school over Medical school) or exploring interests (e.g. fashion) that are contrary to what I’m known for.
 These decisions have come with external resistance.
 My response has been to honor my intuition and unapologetically accept myself in my becoming.